apache/cloudstack-docs-admin/source/networking2.rst

 VPC.
 Assume that multiple tiers are set up in your environment, such as Web tier and Application tier.
-Traffic to each tier is balanced on the VPC virtual router on the public side, as explained in `Section 15.27.11, “Adding Load Balancing Rules on a VPC” <#add-loadbalancer-rule-vpc>`_.
+Traffic to each tier is balanced on the VPC virtual router on the public side, as explained in `"Adding Load Balancing Rules on a
+VPC" <#adding-load-balancing-rules-on-a-vpc>`_.
 If you want the traffic coming from the Web tier to the Application tier to be balanced, use the internal load balancing feature offered by CloudStack.